 How can I get started with the 6-Week Shred program?

-If you’re a Life Time member, open the Life Time Digital app and click “Weight Loss and Training.”
-Select “Explore Programs,” and you’ll be able to choose the 6-Week Shred program to enroll in.
+If you’re a Life Time member, open the Life Time Digital app and under “Featured Coaching Programs,” click “View All.”
+From there, you’ll be able to choose the 6-Week Shred program to enroll in.

 If you’re not yet a Life Time member and have access to the required equipment, you have the option to join as a Life Time Digital member, and then can access the program by following the same steps above.